fitz-meyer/scVariantID/README.md

 These scripts take cellranger bam output 'possorted_genome_bam.bam', filter viral reads into a new bam file, and sort viral reads by cell barcode to bin by cell population (cell barcode and cell population information is provided in meta data).
 Output is a directory named 'sampleID' with bam files named cellpopname.bam containing WNV reads that originated from each cell type/population.
-If multiple bam files with different 'sampleID's in filebase are provided, multiple directories will be made, each named 'sampleID'.
+If multiple bam files with different 'sampleID's in filebase are provided, multiple directories will be made, each named 'sampleID'. cellpopname.bam files can be used to identify viral variants within specific cell populations (LoFreq), depending on coverage.

 samtools v1.23
 sinto v0.10.1